Skip to main content

 “Oh!”
 The girl jumped right in front, making Aniruddha step back as a few drops of mud splattered across his shirt.
 He looked irked.
 “What are you doing?”

-“He said you will come by afternoon.
+“He said you will come by the afternoon.
 You are late.”
 She frowned, not bothered by his irked face.
 “I was watching out for you for a long time.”

 “I … yes… the car broke down and…” He stopped.
 “Who are you again?”